Resource ordering

 cp /etc/ssh/sshd_config sshd/files/sshd_config

-You will also need to ensure that the pe-puppet
+You will also need to ensure that the pe-puppet user has permissions to read this file.

 chown pe-puppet:pe-puppet sshd/files/sshd_config